uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 ```

 > Of course, in this particular example, the `tasks` variable should really be passed as a prop to the component.
-> We just want to show you when to use and when not to use state here.
+> We just want to show you when to and when not to use state here.

 Second, you should never store data in state that you can derive from other state (or props).
 For example, this is a bad idea: